aguerra1508/12-Homework-Employee-Tracker/README.md

-# Analee Guerra's Homework 11 - Express Homework: Note Taker
+# Analee Guerra's Homework 12 - Employee Tracker

 ## Description

 An application that can be used to help manage a company's employees using node, inquirer, and MySQL.
 This application uses MySQL database to help organize and contain the company employee data.
-The user is able to add departments, add roles,vadd employees, view departments, view roles, view employees and also update employee roles.
+The user is able to add departments, add roles, add employees, view departments, view roles, view employees and also update employee roles.
 This can be used to can organize and plan a business.

 ## Table of Contents